 You may be assigned coaching responsibilities for various athletic teams.

-You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, Academic Support and Achievement (ASAP) or Institutional Research and Analysis.
+You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, The Learning Center or Institutional Research and Analysis.

 If you are an out-of-state graduate student receiving graduate assistant support, you will not be responsible for paying the difference between resident and non-resident tuition for the six credit hours.